The Application Process and Pre-Departure

 Will all of my credits transfer back to Lock Haven after studying abroad?

-Yes, your grades and credits will be sent to the IIS directly from the partner university that you studied.
+Yes, your grades and credits will be sent to the CGE directly from the partner university where you studied.

 How long will it take to receive my grades?